rananthan3/FoodMobileApp/README.md

 https://en.wikipedia.org/wiki/LAMP_(software_bundle)

+Refer to the Getting Started Guide for instructions.

 Once the LAMP stack is installed, the next step is to import the table schemas as they are shown below:

 ###### Create MySQL Tables